Has your company developed an innovation strategy?

 Get our quick guide to developing your big “why” here

-Innovation strategy will have an impact on every department within an organization, not just those directly involved in implementing technology.
+Innovation strategy will have an impact on every department in an organization, not just those directly involved in implementing the technology.
 For this reason, it’s important to set out with a clear, cohesive plan.